rposborne/wpcap/README.md

 # WPcap

-WPcap is a set of capistrano reciepes designed to deploy wordpress instaliations to ubuntu 12.04 and up servers.
-It provides database and asset sync tasks, a helper appication to setup a brand new wordpress install ready to be deployed by wpcap.
+WPcap is a set of capistrano recipes designed to deploy wordpress instaliations to ubuntu 12.04 and up.
+It provides database and asset sync tasks, per deploy mysql backups, a helper appication to setup a brand new wordpress install ready to be deployed.

 WPcap is opinionated, and currently reasonably narrow minded.